update raspberry pi os to the latest version

 • Press “Y” to confirm the installation.

 It will start downloading all the packages now.
+It might take a while, especially if you have a slow connection.

 • Depending on the packages you have, you might have to answer a few questions during the installation (overwrite configuration, restart services, etc.).